cycleplatform/cert-manager/README.md

 ### Download

-Go to the releases section and download the binary for your system.
-Then copy it into a folder in your path.
+Go to the releases section and download the binary for your system, then copy it into a folder in your path.
+If your system is not listed, try compiling with

+### Docker

+`docker run -ti --name cycle-certs -v $(pwd):/certs cycleplatform/cycle-certs`

 ### From Source